hserge/yii2-vagrant/README.md

 You can change php version in configuration.
 It should work correctly for 7.x version.

 #### PostgreSQL
-You can change php version in configuration.
+You can change PostgreSQL version in configuration.
 It should work correctly for 9.x and 10.x version.
 Database name is configurable, but username and password is hard coded, which are:
 ```
 username: localuser